rougesteelproject/cse-251/lesson_02/canvas/team.md

 ### Core Requirements

-1. Install all of the files for this team activity and run `team_get_deck_id.py` to get an ID for a deck of playing cards.
+1. Run the `team_get_deck_id.py` script from `lesson_02/team` to get an ID for a deck of playing cards.
 You will be using this ID in your `team.py` code.
 You only need to run this program once.
 2. Implement the `Request_thread` class where it can be created with a URL and it will return the results.
-(See example in the reading requirements for this week's lesson)
+See the example in the reading material for this lesson.
 3. Implement the `Deck` class methods.
 Make sure that the code in `main()` can run and display card values.